 - Outdoor learning impacts positively on young people's interpersonal and social skills, such as communication skills, group cohesion and team work.

 "Outdoor learning" in an umbrella term which covers a huge curriculum and all manner of learning styles be they teacher-planned or child-initiated, directed or independent, physical or contemplative, challenging or creative.
 There are many opportunities offered at St. Francis school.

-- Visits to the school's immediate locality (organised as part of whole class learning)
+- Visits to local green spaces (organised as part of whole class learning)